¡Viva languages!

 This in-classroom activity covers one lesson (ca 45 mins - 1 hour):

 A five-piece group from UK is poised to win La France a du talent!/ Das Supertalent / ¡Tienes talento, España!
-The other finalists don’t think a British group should win as they know nothing about French/ German, Spanish language and culture, so they lock them in dressing room.
+The other finalists don’t think a group from abroad should win, so they lock the Brits into their dressing room.
 If the UK group doesn’t get to the stage within 40 minutes, they will be declared disqualified.
 To get out of the room they must solve puzzles to show their ability in the foreign language, get the code to unlock the door and make it to the stage.

 Download all resources and the teacher overview below.